 But why are we talking about evolution and its how bouts in this blog?
 Let’s have a look.

 When AS400 was first introduced, the concept of digitization was at its nascent stage.
 Therefore, with time, IBM changed the hardware as well as the software to keep up with the advancing market dynamics.
 The addition of ‘i’ to IBM opened up the whole new world of interoperability/connectivity to the otherwise isolated AS400 systems.
-This move created opportunities, enhanced relevancy but also shaped up new vulnerabilities.
+This move created opportunities, enhanced relevancy but also shaped up new vulnerabilities, hence creating the need to place robust AS400 security measures.

 Back in the 80s, the security structure for AS400 was indomitable.
 Thirty years down the line, the graph went from indomitable to highly secure to stable to the point where security sits amongst the top most AS400 concerns.
 This shift in the adjectives happened when organizations ignored the tiny specks of irrelevancy in the default security features, time and over.